 - the risk of vitamin and mineral deficiencies – since food intake is reduced and food absorption is affected, vitamin and minerals can become deficient (eg iron, folate and iodine)

 - timing and pregnancy – it is not recommended for women to become pregnant until 12-18 months after weight loss surgery

 - appropriate contraception: effective contraception after surgery is important as fertility may improve but pregnancy is not recommended until 12-18 months after surgery

 - potential post-operative complications

-- cost – The procedure is expensive and it is very rarely available in public hospitals in Australia Costs are partly covered by private health insurance.
+- cost – the procedure is expensive and it is very rarely available in public hospitals in Australia.
+Costs may be partly covered by private health insurance.

 Weight loss medications